nashville-software-school/aws-deployment-instructions/README.md

 that the CLI requires Python 2.7, 3.4 or later.
 Since Python 2 has reached its [end of life](https://www.python.org/doc/sunset-python-2/), you should be working in Python 3.

+Review the Elastic Beanstalk Command Line reference material [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-cmd-commands.html).

 ## Deploying Your React Application with AWS Elastic Beanstalk

 ### AWS Elastic Beanstalk React Tutorial
-Before working to deploy your application, it is worth completing a [tutorial](https://dev.to/johanrin/i-deployed-a-server-side-react-app-with-aws-elastic-beanstalk-here-s-what-i-learned-217i) to orient yourself to the Elastic Beanstalk tools and to make sure you have configured them correctly.
+Before working to deploy your application, it is worth completing a [tutorial](https://dev.to/johanrin/i-deployed-a-server-side-react-app-with-aws-elastic-beanstalk-here-s-what-i-learned-217i) to orient yourself to the Elastic Beanstalk tools and to make sure you have configured them correctly on your machine.
 It should take no more than an hour, which is less time than it will take you to learn the service while fighting to deploy your application with misconfigurations.

 ### React Deployment Prerequisites